Hold That Ghost: Reception

 Upon the film's release it received almost unanimously positive reviews.
 The Motion Picture Herald reported, "Yes, Ladies and Gentlemen, they’ve done it again.
 In fact by count and with witnesses, the Messrs.
 Abbott and Costello got more, louder and longer laughs in Hold That Ghost at its Hollywood preview than they did in Buck Privates or In the Navy.
 Veritably, it is to be doubted if any two comedians ever got so many laughs in one picture any time, anywhere."
 The Hollywood Reporter added: "the laughs come so fast and furious that a great many lines are entirely drowned out.
 At one point, about half the audience was saying ‘Sh’ to the other half."

 Motion Picture Daily called it "by far the corniest comedy the Abbott and Costello duo has committed, but don’t get me wrong—for 'corniest' is, in this case, a synonym for best."
 Variety called the picture "a slam-bang and knockabout comedy, silly and ridiculous, but a laugh-creator and audience-pleaser."

 Critics did complain about the superfluous musical numbers.
 The Philadelphia Inquirer was typical: "Universal dusted off Ted Lewis and the Andrews Sisters, inserting them in nightclub sequences fore and aft to add a bit of ‘name’ value.
 For our money...they only pad out the picture."
 The New York Times considered the film "immensely funny" but also criticized its musical numbers and, as a result, its length.

-Rotten Tomatoes reports that 100% of critics gave the film positive write-ups based on six reviews, and 90% of 780 users liked it, with an average rating of 4.2/5.
+Review aggregation website Rotten Tomatoes reports that 100% of critics gave the film positive write-ups based on six reviews, and 90% of 780 users liked it, with an average rating of 4.2/5, earning it a "Fresh" score.
 Film critic Leonard Maltin gave the film three out of four stars and noted it as "Prime A&C." Allmovie contributor Hal Erickson gave the film three out of a possible five stars and stated that the "moving candle" scene might be "Costello's funniest-ever screen scene."
 Abbott and Costello biographer Jim Mulholland has described it as the "team's best film next to Buck Privates."